AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 ---
 unique-page-id: 18874604
-description: Custom Segmentation - Bizible - Product Documentation
+description: Custom Segmentation - Marketo Measure - Product Documentation
 title: Custom Segmentation
 exl-id: c20a2add-250e-45ff-97a6-1b1c03351b6a
 ---
 # Custom Segmentation {#custom-segmentation}

-Segments provide the ability to filter data in the Bizible ROI Dashboard in order to further drill down on a specific data set.
+Segments provide the ability to filter data in the Marketo Measure ROI Dashboard in order to further drill down on a specific data set.
 For example, a segment could be defined by geographic territory or a grading system.

 **Why Custom Segmentation?**